NACAA Communications Awards

 - Newsletter, Team - Submit PDFs of two different issues of a newsletter written by one or more members.
 Non-members may be a part of a team entry (i.e. NRCS).
 Entry may be a portion of a multi-county, area extension newsletter or multi-agency newsletter.
 In the abstract, indicate audience to whom newsletter was sent and the number distributed and how distributed.

-- Video Recordings - One presentation that one or more members contributed to or produced, not over 15 minutes long.
+- Video Recordings -One presentation that one or more members contributed to or produced, not over 15 minutes long.
 It can be a segment of a longer program.
-Abstract must be submitted electronically with video being mailed to State Chair by deadline as DVD if too large to upload/download.
-In the abstract, indicate audience, purpose and how the presentation was used.
+If video is longer than 15 minutes, the portion to be judged MUST be indicated in the abstract.
+Abstract must be submitted electronically and should include information on the audience, purpose and how the presentation was used.
 In the abstract, provide link (URL) where video is located on the web (i.e. YouTube) or upload an MP4 file.
-10 MB maximum file size for uploaded files.
+There is a 10 MB maximum file size for uploaded files.

 - Fact Sheet -An educational piece on a single subject produced on two sheets (front and back) of paper (size and format unspecified).
 In the abstract, indicate audience, purpose and number distributed.
 Submit as PDF or include URL in the abstract.
 10 MB maximum file size.